mustkhan/Machine-Learning-Playbook/README.md

 ## Introduction

 This is a collection of useful code, programs, notes and much more on machine learning.
-My goal is to practice and simultaneously demonstrate my understanding of foundational, intermediate and eventually advanced concepts in machine learning by building it all from scratch!
+My goal is to practice and demonstrate my understanding of foundational, intermediate and advanced concepts in machine learning by building it all from scratch!